cover crops: feeding the soil that feeds me

 Keeping a bag of organic seed or a mix of each of your chosen cover crops on hand insures you’re always ready (that’s winter rye blades and the just-germinated red clover, above).

-If I had empty areas in spring I might use hairy vetch or oats or field peas here, or a convenient pre-packed mixture; in summer, I could use annual ryegrass or buckwheat, among others.
+If I had empty areas in spring I might use hairy vetch or oats or field peas here. in summer, I could use annual ryegrass or buckwheat, among others.
 Depending where you live, and what your purpose and timing is, here are some sources of high-quality seed, and a list of resources for more information below that:

-- Hudson Valley Seed Library has organic, garden-sized single-ingredient or blended packages (like the one above) among their fall product offerings; for $10.95 plus shipping, I was able to cover 1,000 feet, for instance, with oats and field peas.
+- Hudson Valley Seed has organic, garden-sized single-ingredient or blended packages (like the one above) among their fall product offerings.

 - Johnny’s Selected Seed in Maine offers many varieties, including some organic, with a helpful chart for cross-comparison.